-- 33.4.1.
-Give to the sailor the position he had during the moment he was prejudiced. - 33.4.2.
-Reward it with the position of the average of numbers of competitors in the heat.
+- 46.4.1.
+Give to the sailor the position he had during the moment he was prejudiced. - 46.4.2.
+Reward it with the position of the average of numbers of competitors in the heat. - 46.4.3.
+Reward the competitor with the averages of their results from all the eliminations.